ocean-mapping-group/ocean-mapping-group.github.io/omg/getSnippetBP.md

 | `-debug` | Enables additional debug output. |

 ## How It Works
+1.  **DTM Loading:** Loads the DTM from the `.r4` file into memory.
-1.  **Snippet Extraction:** For each valid beam in every ping, the tool extracts the raw backscatter snippet.
+2.  **Snippet Extraction:** For each valid beam in every ping, the tool extracts the raw backscatter snippet from the associated `.ss_data` file.
-2.  **Angle Calculation:** It calculates the angle of each sample within the snippet relative to the beam's central axis (using `build_scallop`).
+3.  **Angle Calculation:** It calculates the angle of each sample within the snippet relative to the beam's central axis (using `build_scallop`).
+This angle is derived from the beam's geometry and the snippet's time window.
-3.  **Statistics Accumulation:** Backscatter intensities are binned into a 2D array (indexed by beam number and relative angle within the snippet).
+4.  **Statistics Accumulation:** Backscatter intensities are binned into a 2D array (indexed by beam number and relative angle within the snippet).
 The sum, sum of squares, and count of samples are accumulated for each bin.
+This captures the intensity distribution at different relative angles for each beam.
-4.  **Pattern Derivation:** After processing all input files, the tool calculates the mean and standard deviation of backscatter intensity for each `[beam_num][angle_bin]` combination.
+5.  **Pattern Derivation:** After processing all input files, the tool calculates the mean and standard deviation of backscatter intensity for each `[beam_num][angle_bin]` combination.
-5.  **Weighted Averaging:** A weighted average of these mean intensities is then computed across all beams for each `angle_bin`, yielding the overall receive snippet beam pattern.
+6.  **Weighted Averaging:** A weighted average of these mean intensities is then computed across all beams for each `angle_bin`, yielding the overall receive snippet beam pattern.
+Bins with more samples contribute more to the average.
-6.  **Normalization:** This derived pattern is normalized (by subtracting the maximum value) before output.
+7.  **Normalization:** This derived pattern is normalized (by subtracting the maximum value) before output, so the peak of the beam pattern is typically set to 0 dB.

-## Output File
+## Output Files
 *   **`snippet.bp`**: An ASCII file containing the derived snippet beam pattern.
 This file lists the relative angle (in degrees, usually from -10 to +10) and the normalized backscatter intensity (in dB).

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `array.h`: For `JHC_header` structure and DTM data handling.
+*   `support.h`: For general utility functions and error handling.

+## Notes
 This tool is a research-oriented utility for advanced analysis of sonar characteristics from raw snippet data.
+The DTM is used to refine the calculation of grazing angles and beam geometry, leading to a more accurate representation of the receive beam pattern.
+The output `snippet.bp` can be used for further backscatter correction or analysis of the sonar system's performance.
+The tool leverages `build_scallop` (likely an internal function) to calculate the across-track geometry of the snippet.